Ensuring participating providers efficiently provide tailored, personalised help to reduce the risk of Type 2 diabetes.

 Diabetes is a leading cause of early death with over 22,000 deaths each year.
-Having diabetes doubles an individual’s risk of cardiovascular disease and can lead to short or long-term complications including problems with eyes, heart, kidneys, nerves and feet.
+Having diabetes doubles an individual’s risk of cardiovascular disease and can lead to short or long-term complications including problems with the eyes, heart, kidneys, nerves and feet.
 It also shortens average life expectancy.

 There are now over 3 million people in England with a diagnosis of diabetes and approximately another million living with Type 2 diabetes who are yet to be diagnosed.

 The Healthier You: NHS Diabetes Prevention Programme (DPP) is a joint initiative between NHS England, Public Health England and Diabetes UK and is the first nationally offered programme in the world and is offered as part of the NHS Long Term Plan’s renewed focus on prevention.

 SCW was appointed to deliver contract management services for the programme to manage the DPP provider contacts to monitor provider contracts and performance against KPIs (Key Performance Indicators), keep their planned levels of activity and consequent costs under review and provide update reports on progress and risks to the central team.